concourse/rfcs/README.md

 # Concourse RFCs

-> A process for collaborating on the design for substantial changes to Concourse.
+A process for collaborating on substantial changes to Concourse.

 ## What should be proposed as an RFC?

-RFCs should be opened for changes that have a substantial impact on Concourse users and developers.
-The RFC process enables us to collaborate during the design process, before we get to code and implementation.
+RFCs should be opened for changes that have a substantial impact on Concourse users and contributors.
+RFCs enable the community to collaborate during the architecture and feature design process, before getting to code and implementation.

-An important goal of this process is to keep a record of the decision-making process as a proposal evolves.
-This is done via the pull request review and commenting system.
-This allows discussions to be marked as "resolved", rather than wrangling an ever-growing comment chain on a GitHub issue.
+## Providing feedback to an RFC

+This process is centered around pull requests.
+Feedback and questions should be left as comments on specific lines of the pull request's proposal document, so that they can be marked as resolved.
+This is to avoid an ever-growing comment thread at the top level.

-## RFC Process
+## Submitting an RFC

 1. Fork this repository.
 1. Copy the `000-example` RFC template, naming it something like